- Become proficient in the use of VBA macros for many general applications in financial modelling and data analysis.

 - Monte Carlo Simulation with VBA.
 Random sampling from distribution with user-defined functions.
 Repeated calculations and automation.
 Creating and running simulations.
 Results analysis and control.
 Examples of key applications: Cost budgeting, risk registers, cash flow risk, time schedule risk, project cost-time integration.

 - Applications of VBA to data manipulation, analysis, and statistics.
 Automating steps in data cleaning.
 Automation of filters and extraction.
 Data refresh.
 Multiple database queries and repeated use of criteria ranges.
 Determining the position and size of a data set.
-Reversing data sets by rows or columns · Consolidation of multiple worksheets.
+Reversing data sets by rows or columns.
+Consolidation of multiple worksheets.
 Working through files in folders.
 Adding or deleting worksheet categories.
 Reversing and splitting text items.
-User-defined functions for bespoke analysis.